maarten-pennings/Lego-Mindstorms/ms4/faq.md

  - Your PC must have Bluetooth.
 Laptops typically have that, desktops typically must use a Bluetooth dongle (e.g. something like [this](https://nl.aliexpress.com/item/4000558398862.html) - note did not test this one myself!)
  - You must have enabled Bluetooth in Windows.
-   Open the "action center" (the speech bubble right to the clock in the system tray) and make sure Bluetooth is "blue".
+   Open the "action center" (notifications list; the speech bubble right to the clock in the system tray) and make sure Bluetooth is "blue".
    ![Enable Bluetooth](images/bluetooth1.png)
  - Only the first time, _right-click_ on the blue Bluetooth button and select "Goto Settings".
  - In "Bluetooth & other devices" settings, press "Add Bluetooth or other device".
    ![Add Bluetooth device](images/bluetooth2.png)
- - In the window that pops up, click "Bluetooth" (top) - I did not use "Everything else" (bottom) although it is mentioning Xbox controllers.
+ - In the window that pops up, click "Bluetooth" (top) - I did _not_  use "Everything else" (bottom) although it is mentioning Xbox controllers.
    ![Add Bluetooth device](images/bluetooth3.png)
  - Now, bring the game controller in pairing mode.
    To do that, press the SHARE button, and while that is kept pressed, also press center POWER button.
    ![Pairing mode](images/dualshock.png)
    Keep them both pressed for around 5 seconds, until pairing mode is entered.
    When pairing mode is entered, the colored light on the game controller starts flashing blue (two flashes then a wait).
+   Release the two buttons when the flashing starts.
  - The game controller should appear in the "Add a device" list.
    Click it.
 "Connecting" appears, and after a while you can click "Done".
    ![Add Bluetooth device](images/bluetooth4.png)